 Although vast areas of old-growth were cut, much of the forest was left to regrow becoming an extensive and now quite old second-growth forest.

-The area described above with many large Douglas-fir stumps is evidently a productive site because further along ‘Sword Fern’ trail, about 20m past a park bench and 10m off to your left, is a very large, healthy and straight growing Douglas-fir.
-In a forest of uniform tall second-growth, this tree stands out.
+The area described above with large Douglas-fir stumps is evidently a productive site because further along ‘Sword Fern’ trail, about 20m past a park bench and 10m off to your left, is a very large, healthy and straight growing Douglas-fir.
+In a forest of uniform tall second-growth, this tree stands out as a big one.
 I measured the giant with hypsometer to be 59m tall.
 This is a remarkably tall tree for a forest that is 110 years old.
 With a diameter of 1.7m DBH, It is the largest tree I have observed in the park’s second-growth forests.
 Because the park contains many areas with tall second-growth trees I previously thought it would be very difficult to confirm which is the largest or tallest.
 However, I’ve now used a Google Earth 3d canopy model, which is proven quite accurate for measuring tree heights on relatively level ground.
-With help of Micah Ewers, I’ve since identified on Google Earth the tallest trees, then ground-truthed the tallest.
+With help of Micah Ewers, I’ve since identified on Google Earth a collection of trees around 60m height, then ground-truthed the tallest.
 Many are over 60m tall.
 These are are within the same area (and slightly further north) labelled in the map below as “Big Stumps and tall trees.”

 Forest stands like these, which are still densely treed and thus have high competition for light, will continue to gain height.
 As the trees continue to grow taller, other forest development processes will take place as some trees die or become knocked over by the wind.
-As some trees dies, they will create a more open canopy with fewer trees that will grow increasingly large.
-The mortality of trees is a natural development process, which helps bring the light back into the forest to support understory plant growth.
+As some trees dies, their deaths will create an increasingly open canopy above and a forest stand with fewer trees, which will grow larger.
+The mortality of trees is a natural development process, which helps bring the light back (amazing video!) into the forest floor to support understory plant growth.
 This process pushes along the process of forest succession, and enhances the habitat quality and diversity of the forest ecosystem.

 The southernmost portions of the park’s second-growth forest (ie. running along South West Marine Drive highway) were logged early in the 1890’s (Thompson 1985) and are beginning to develop structural attributes commonly observed in old-growth forests (Figure 2).
 Old-growth forests have distinct features, including the presence of relatively large trees some of which have died and become snags (dead standing trees) or fallen to the ground to become large logs on the ground.
 There are 26 vertebrate species or subspecies in BC that depend on snags as critical habitat (Lofroth 1998).
 Similarly, large fallen logs on the forest floor are required by many endangered species, two of which are found in Pacific Spirit Park: the western red backed vole (IUCN 2011) and the Pacific water shrew (BC 1995).